pprooxyy/Boomerang-game-JS/README.md

 - The player scores a point for each enemy defeated with a boomerang

 ## Installation

-Describe the installation process for your game here.
-For example:

 1. Clone this repository.
 2. Open `index.html` in your web browser.